Thundercom-Software/Thunderbolt-Quantum-Navigator-Mobile/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# This is supported by arm based devices running Windows 10 Mobile Creators Update (1703) and later.
-Any preview builds after that for the once planned 1803 will also be able to run it.
-It is strongly advised that you use this on a Lumia 950 XL or other higher end Lumias for the best experience due to the lack of optimization when it comes to Chromium.
+# Support extends to all arm based devices running Windows 10 Mobile Creators Update (1703) and later.
+If you encounter any bugs please report them at once, including a screenshot and the model of phone you're using to run said application.